December 2001 Issue

 The Socratic adage about the "unexamined life" is also applicable to management.
 The unexamined mission, goals, and objectives of a learning support center are not worth writing -- if not lived.

-(5th in series) By Barbara Stout and Jeanne Wiatr, former SI Supervisors, University of Pittsburgh Email: email@example.com and firstname.lastname@example.org
+Supplemental Instruction (SI)More on Recruiting SI Leaders (5th in series) By Barbara Stout and Jeanne Wiatr, former SI Supervisors, University of Pittsburgh Email: firstname.lastname@example.org and email@example.com

 Those students you select to provide Supplemental Instruction to your campus are also representatives of your learning center and therefore need to